Hunting Rabbits on the Hypercube: Hunters in the Hypercube

-where $\triangle$ is the symmetric difference. \end{definition} We will talk about vertices as sequences or sets interchangeably.
+Given a vertex $v \in Q^n$, we denote by $\wt(x)$ the size of the corresponding subset of $[n]$.
+If $\wt(x)$ is even, we call $x$ an even vertex, and similarly define odd vertices. \end{definition} We will talk about vertices as sequences or sets interchangeably.
 In what follows, we take particular advantage of the layered structure of $Q^n$, where all vertices of weight $k$ comprise the $k^{th}$ layer, for $0\leq k\leq n$. \begin{prop} $\Hun(Q^n)\leq \binom{n}{\lfloor \frac{n}{2} \rfloor}$ \end{prop} \begin{proof} Apply Proposition~\ref{prop:hom} to the homomorphism $\phi: Q^n \rightarrow P_n$ defined by $\phi(x)=\vert x \vert$. \end{proof} The correct answer is reasonably close to this.
 We determine the correct answer by first proving that $Q^n$ has isoperimetric nesting using weightlex order.
-We now define this order. \begin{definition}[Lexographical order] For $x,y \in Q^n$, we say $x$ is \emph{lexographically less than} $y$, denoted $x \leq_{lex} y$, if $\min \{x\triangle y\} \in x $. \end{definition} \begin{example} The lexographical ordering on $Q^3$ is \end{example} \begin{definition}[Weightlex order] For vertices $x, y \in Q^n$, we say $x$ is \emph{weightlex less than} $y$, denoted $x\leq_{wlex} y$, if $|x| < |y|$ or $|x|= |y|$ and $x \leq_{lex} y$. \end{definition} \begin{example} The weightlex ordering on $Q^3$ is
+We now define this order. \begin{definition}[Lexicographical order] For $x,y \in Q^n$, we say $x$ is \emph{lexicographically less than} $y$, denoted $x \leq_{lex} y$, if $\min \{x\triangle y\} \in x $. \end{definition} \begin{example} The lexicographical ordering on $Q^3$ is \end{example} \begin{definition}[Weightlex order] For vertices $x, y \in Q^n$, we say $x$ is \emph{weightlex less than} $y$, denoted $x\leq_{wlex} y$, if $|x| < |y|$ or $|x|= |y|$ and $x \leq_{lex} y$. \end{definition} \begin{example} The weightlex ordering on $Q^3$ is

 \end{example} Nest ordering needs to be defined separately on $E$ and $O$.
 We will use weightlex on each side, referred to as weightlex-even and weightlex-odd.
 When clear from context, we use $\preceq$ to denote both $\leq_{wlexeven}$ and $\leq_{wlexodd}$. \begin{example} The weightlex-even ordering on $Q^3$ is